Xposed-Modules-Repo/com.lenerd46.spotifyplus/README.md

 For Non Rooted Phones:
 1. Install the APK from the releases page
 2. Download a Spotify APK (you can get it [here](https://spotify.en.uptodown.com/android/download))
-3. Setup LSPatch (if using Android 15 or Android 16, using [this fork](https://github.com/JingMatrix/LSPatch))
+3. Setup LSPatch (if using Android 15 or Android 16, using [this fork](https://github.com/JingMatrix/LSPatch).
+Shizuku not working?
+Try using [this fork](https://github.com/thedjchi/Shizuku))
 4. Press the plus button -> Select apk from storage -> and find your Spotify APK file
 5. Select Local, then start the patch
 6. Inside of LSPatch, tap on Spotify, select module scope, and select Spotify Plus